pitechplus/filters-bundle/README.md

-# filters-bundle
+### PitechPlus Doctrine Filters Bundle

-Bundle that filters entities on any request based on annotations.
-Requires doctrine-common.
+This Bundle filters entities on any request based on annotations.

+The only requirement is doctrine-common.

-See the [documentation](https://github.com/pitechplus/filters-bundle/blob/master/Pitech/FiltersBundle/Resources/doc/index.rst) for more details.
+See the [documentation and installation guide](https://github.com/pitechplus/filters-bundle/blob/master/Pitech/FiltersBundle/Resources/doc/index.rst) for more details.